 The scale and ambition of this four-year old agenda calls for smart partnerships, as well as integrated and innovative approaches to sustainable development.
 It calls for collective action at all levels since no one nation, sector or segment of society, acting alone can achieve SDGs.
 Certainly, governments, acting alone, will not deliver the SDGs.
 Through the 2030 Agenda and the sustainable development framework, nation states have recognized the imperative of a revitalized partnership in successfully implementing the SDGs.
 The indicators of successes of the implementation of SDGs are much more reflected at the local and grassroots levels than at the national level.
 Therefore, paramount is an intensive global, national and local level engagement in support of implementation of all the goals and targets bringing together governments, civil society, the private sector, the academia, media and other non-state actors and mobilizing all available resources with a special focus at the sub-national level.
 This therefore is a reflection and thrust of this 2nd INSTACON-SDGs-19 – Localizing the SDGs at Subnational Level in Nigeria: Gains, Opportunities and Challenges.

-develop a robust roadmap for mainstreaming the SDG at the
+- To develop a robust roadmap for mainstreaming the SDG at the sub-national level;

 The conference will assess progress made, identify existing barriers, bottlenecks and challenges, and exchange experiences and share good practices amongst participants on ways for overcoming these;

 - INSTACON-SDGs-19 will provide a platform for effective collaboration and partnership among private sector, government, civil society, media and academia towards effective mainstreaming and implementing agenda 2030 at sub-national level.